 Government regulations

 Urban areas are zoned for different activities.
 Change of use of land will require the approval of the government authorities.
-Most people find these approvals tedious, time-consuming and expensive.
+Most people find these approval processes tedious, time-consuming and expensive.

 High cost of farming